 - Why UK/Ireland and Your Proposed Studies Essay (max 500 words): Provide your ideas at this early stage about the UK or Irish graduate program(s) you hope to do, sharing reasons for these choices and preferred universities.

 - Personal Statement Essay (max 1,000 words).
 Please use this essay to reflect on your intellectual development and experiences that have contributed to shaping or clarifying your trajectory.

 - Unofficial transcripts.

 Please note that not every scholarship this campus application covers is looking for the same qualities and experiences from candidates.
-So approach these short essays as opportunities to share information about yourself in various areas.
+So approach all parts of the application as opportunities to share information about yourself in various areas.
 But don't be dissuaded from applying if you are stronger, or have more to write about, in one area than another!

 Office of Merit Scholarships, Fellowships & Awards

 171 Mary Gates Hall